 Any child who ages out of foster care is considered a Transitioning Adult.
-Generally, those children who age-out of foster care due to being under the auspices of the Juvenile Justice Court are the population of focus for Youth Services.
+Generally, children who age-out of foster care due to being under the auspices of the Juvenile Justice Court are the population of focus for Youth Services.
 For each transitioning adult who remains in foster care, the Circuit Court shall conduct status review hearings once every three months until permanency is achieved.
-For each child or transitioning adult who remains in foster care, the Circuit Court shall conduct a permanency hearing no later than twelve months after the date the child or transitioning adult is considered to have entered foster care, and at least once every twelve months thereafter until permanency is achieved.
-For purposes of permanency planning for transitioning adults, the Circuit Court shall make factual findings and conclusions of law as to whether the DHHR made reasonable efforts to finalize a permanency plan to prepare a transitioning adult for emancipation or independence or another approved permanency option such as, but not limited to, adoption or legal guardianship, pursuant to the West Virginia Guardianship and Conservatorship Act.\
+For each child or transitioning adult who remains in foster care, the Circuit Court shall conduct a permanency hearing no later than 12 months after the date the child or transitioning adult is considered to have entered foster care, and at least once every 12 months thereafter until permanency is achieved.
+For purposes of permanency planning for transitioning adults, the Circuit Court shall make factual findings and conclusions of law as to whether the DHHR made reasonable efforts to finalize a permanency plan to prepare a transitioning adult for emancipation or independence or another approved permanency option such as, but not limited to, adoption or legal guardianship, pursuant to the West Virginia Guardianship and Conservatorship Act.xv

-Youth Services Caseworkers and Caseworker Grant Program Allocations and Vacancies
+Youth Services Caseworkers and Caseworker Grant Program Allocations and Vacancies of total Youth Service Workers allocated against the number of cases per region for SFY 2017

-In March 2012, under the direction of former DHHR Cabinet Secretary, Michael J. Lewis, an initiative to develop caseload standards for certain areas of the DHHR began.
+In March 2012, under the direction of former DHHR Cabinet Secretary Michael J. Lewis, an initiative to develop caseload standards for certain areas of the DHHR began.
 The purpose of this initiative was to comply with W. Va.
-Code § 9-2-6a and attempt to allocate positions based on these standards, to reduce the stress social workers face and improve the standard of work.
+Code § 9-2-6a and attempt to allocate positions based on these standards, to reduce the stress social workers face and to approve the standard of work.

-The resulting report helped to provide the Bureau of Children and Families (BCF) with recommended caseload standards.
-The standards established for Social Service workers with on-going cases was marked at around 12 cases per worker.
+The resulting report helped to provide the BCF with recommended caseload standards.
+The standards established for Social Service workers with on-going cases was approximately 12 cases per worker.
 The BCF continues to utilize this standard in reviewing actual cases against allocated positions.
-The following chart shows the number of total Youth Service Workers allocated against the number of cases per region for SFY 2016.
+The following chart shows the number

-Region Total Allocated Positions Number of Active Cases SFY (years end) Average Number of Cases per Allocated Position
+Region Total Allocated Positions Number of Active Cases (end of SFY 2017) Average Number of Cases per Allocated Position

-I 37 717 19
+I 43 586 13

-II 45 956 21
+II 57 1076 19

-III 43 500 12
+III 44 869 20

-IV 35 589 17
+IV 44 556 13

 In conjunction with the authority provided under W.Va.
-Code § 49-2-6a, the BCF made request for additional Youth Service positions during SFY 2016 to the WV Legislature.
-Despite state budgetary difficulties, the BCF was able to obtain these much needed positions and expects to allocate another 30 positions to the SFY 2017 workforce.
+Code § 49-2-6a, the BCF made request for additional Youth Service positions during SFY 2016 to the West Virginia Legislature.
+Despite state budgetary difficulties, the BCF was able to obtain these much-needed positions.
+In the SFY 2017, the BCF added an additional 28 positions, six positions for Region I, 12 for Region II, one for Region III, and nine for Region IV.

 Filling vacancies has proven difficult for the contracted agencies and the BCF.
 The BCF continues to work to break down barriers with filling caseworker vacancies.
-One such measure was the crafting and passage of Senate Bill 559.
-This bill allows for persons with non-human service related degrees to obtain a restricted provisional social work license if employed by the BCF.
+One such measure was the crafting and passage of Senate Bill 559, allowing for persons with non-human service related degrees to obtain a restricted provisional social work license if employed by the BCF.
 The BCF has implemented a rigorous training plan that requires competency testing after the completion of pre-service training for those individuals hired under this license type to ensure their comprehension of the tenants of social work, as well as their readiness and ability to perform in this critical position.
-The BCF has been able to hire approximately 107 workers under this license type, with 37 of those workers hired as Youth Services social workers.